neumino/rethinkdbdash/README.md

 }).error(handleError)
 ```

-- RethinkDB streams are coerced to arrays by default
+- Cursors are coerced to arrays by default

 ```js
 var r = require('rethinkdbdash')();